 Instagram’s known for engagement.
-Some 4x that of Facebook.
-But what you don’t know is how it excels at driving product sales, too.
+Some 5x that of Facebook.
+But what you don’t know is how it excels at driving product sales, too, which is why it’s so important to make the most of Instagram eCommerce strategies.

 Quick, without looking — what’s your mobile conversion rate?
 A paltry 1.55% on average?

-Compare that to the 30%+ of Instagram users who purchase products on their mobile device.
+Compare that to the more than one-third of Instagram users who purchase products on their mobile devices.
 (Which places them at 70% more likely to do mobile purchases than non-Instagrammers.)

 Instagram users also spend the most coin per order, too.
-Their $65 bucks per order is more than Pinterest, Facebook, Twitter, LinkedIn, and YouTube.
+Their $65 bucks per order is more than Pinterest, Facebook, Twitter, YouTube, and LinkedIn.

 Oh.
-And mobile-first Instagram is also killing the competition in driving ad revenues, outpacing both Google and Twitter (Despite only being around a fraction of the same time).
+And mobile-first Instagram is also killing the competition in driving ad revenues, outpacing both Google and Twitter despite only being around a fraction of the same time.
+Not bad for a platform that didn’t even exist before 2010!

 1. Start with Audience Targeting